Conservative social network Parler has shot to the top of the App Store

 In the days following Joe Biden’s victory over President Donald Trump in the election, the conservative social networking app Parler has vaulted to the top of the download charts in both Apple and Google’s app stores.
 The app, which was founded in 2018 as a “non-biased free speech” alternative to Twitter, has pitched itself as a haven for conservatives who are frustrated with content policies on Twitter and other social networks.

 With many GOP’s leaders refusing to recognize Biden’s win and an unfounded disinformation campaign to undermine the election’s results by claiming voter fraud continuing to circulate on right-wing media, Parler was perfectly positioned to take advantage.
-According to a post on the platform by CEO John Matze, the app has gained two million users as a result.
-The huge influx has also led to a host of glitches and slow load-times—Matze also urged patience from users as the app’s engineers play catch-up.
+According to data from Sensor Tower, Parler was downloaded about 636,000 times across the App Store and Google Play store on November 8 alone—the most single-day downloads in the app’s history.
+Between November 3 and November 8, the app added nearly 1 million downloads, bringing its total installs to 3.6 million.
+The huge influx has also led to a host of glitches and slow load-times—CEO John Matze also urged patience from users as the app’s engineers play catch-up.

-Parler first experienced a surge of interest in summer 2020 after Twitter labeled President Trump’s tweets as misleading for the first time, gaining one million users in about a week (and bringing its total users at the time to about 2.5 million, according to The Washington Post).
+Parler first experienced a surge of interest in summer 2020 after Twitter labeled President Trump’s tweets as misleading for the first time, gaining one million users in about a week.
 But its speech policy is not quite as free-wheeling as the app’s founders have claimed; it has clarified that it does not allow content that supports unlawful activities like terrorism and child pornography, nor does it allow obscenity.
 Some users have reported being banned from the platform; Parler’s terms of service allow the site to eject any user for bad behavior.

 Parler’s highest profile users include the president’s son Eric Trump, Senator Ted Cruz, and former House Speaker Newt Gingrich, who on November 5 urged his Twitter followers to follow him on Parler (though all of the above remain very active on Twitter).
 Conservative media figures have also taken to Twitter to encourage their followers to make the jump.